qwshen/spark-etl-framework/README.md

-Spark-etl-framework is a pipeline based data transformation framework using Spark-SQL.
+The Spark-etl-framework is a pipeline based data transformation framework using Spark-SQL.
 For one process to transform & move data from end to end, a pipeline needs to be defined, and as a start of a pipeline, one or more readers required to load data from the source(s), then the data gets transformed in the middle by using Spark-SQL (extensible with custom components), finally at the end (not necessarily) of the pipeline, writer(s) write(s) out the result to target storage.